Visitor management is a vital component of your workplace's efficiency and security.

-Visitor Management Step 2: Identifying Visitors
+Visitor Management Step 2: Identify the Type of Visitor

-When visitors arrive in your place of work, how do you find out who they are and what their business is?
+When visitors arrive at your place of work, how do you find out who they are and what their business is?
 Identifying visitors is an important step in the visitor management process.
 Once you have this valuable piece of information you can create a great visitor experience.
-Not having it though could cause you to steer a guest the wrong direction, or allow someone onto the premise who should not be there.
+Not having it though could cause you to steer a guest in the wrong direction, or allow someone onto the premise who should not be there.

 - Task-oriented visitors: These include postal workers and delivery personnel, maintenance workers, building and code inspectors.
 These are people who arrive with a set task that must be done at your location (e.g. dropping off a pizza, painting an office, checking the smoke detectors).
 They are often paid (or tipped) per task so they will leave quickly once it is complete.

 - Important guests: Prospective and current clients or donors, prospective and current vendors, management visiting from the head office, contacts from a related firm, etc., are all important guests.
-Anyone who your organization wants to have an ongoing, positive relationship with needs to have special care taken to ensure they feel welcome and are treated accordingly.
+Anyone with who your organization wants to have an ongoing, positive relationship needs to have special care taken to ensure they feel welcome and are treated accordingly.

 - Casual visitors: These are visitors who don’t plan to stay long do business, but need to know how to get where they are going.
-Consider hospitals, who have people stop in to visit patients all the time.
+Consider hospitals, which have people stop in to visit patients all the time.
 Colleges have family visiting students on campus.
 Friends and family of employees also fall into this category; the manager’s spouse might show up to take her out to lunch.